alper/alpernl/content/posts/municipal-boundaries-of-the-netherlands/index.md

 The funny thing is every feature has a property “the\_geom”which contains the geometry data and its `toString()` method yields the geometry data as [Well-known text](http://en.wikipedia.org/wiki/Well-known_text).
 That turned out to be all we needed.

-It turns out the coordinates in the Shapefile are in [Rijksdriehoekscoördinaten](http://nl.wikipedia.org/wiki/Rijksdriehoekscoördinaten) ((Seemingly you can put anything you want in a Shapefile also given the vast diversity in geodetic datums which are in use around the globe.)) which are cartesian coordinates based on a custom projection and associated rectangular grid for the Netherlands ((This is something I couldn't figure out anywhere, what the agreement was —if any— for the contents of the coordinates in the Shapefile.
-My question: “How do I get GPS coordinates from a Shapefile?”did not yield any answers.)).
-This is easily verified using [this web form to convert a pair](http://www.rdnap.nl/cgi-bin/rdetrs.pl) back to GPS and looking that up in Google Maps ((I have the formulas in a dense PDF, but some sample Java code to do the conversion would be very nice.)).
+It turns out the coordinates in the Shapefile are in [Rijksdriehoekscoördinaten](http://nl.wikipedia.org/wiki/Rijksdriehoekscoördinaten) [^3] which are cartesian coordinates based on a custom projection and associated rectangular grid for the Netherlands [^4].
+This is easily verified using [this web form to convert a pair](http://www.rdnap.nl/cgi-bin/rdetrs.pl) back to GPS and looking that up in Google Maps [^5].

 The above code produces lines such as:
 `Leek; MULTIPOLYGON ( ( (224599.999985 582499.999985, 224999.999985 581299.999985, […] 223366.621185 581866.621185, 223499.999985 581999.999985, 224440.97068499998 582470.485385, 224499.999985 582499.999985, 224599.999985 582499.999985)))`